 It’s probably no surprise that riding a bicycle around the world is hard!
 In fact, I have a whole chapter in the best-selling and award-winning book about my trip, Falling Uphill, called “Why don’t you quit?”
 One of the things that kept me going were my mantras.
 A mantra is a sound, word or phrase that is repeated to aid meditation.
 I didn’t know I was doing mantras until I reached the Far East where it is a common concept in Hinduism and Buddhism.

-When times were tough, especially when I was racked with doubt and didn’t know where I was going or where I would find food or water and didn’t know where I would sleep — all I knew was that I had to keep moving forward, and the only thing I can do is give the pedals one more push, just putting one foot in front of another.
+When times were tough — when I was racked with doubt, didn’t know where I would find food or water and didn’t know where I would sleep — all I knew was that I had to keep moving forward, and the only thing I can do is give the pedals one more push, just putting one foot in front of another.
 So, I would repeat to myself, “Just put one foot in front of another.
 Just put one foot in front of another…” Soon that turned into, “Just put one pedal in front of the other…” Or, “Just one more spin of the wheels…” And so, I would chant burning through my pain and doubt.
 I’m not sure if it was the chant, which are often empty-hearted affirmations, as much as it was the deep-rooted belief that all I had to do to succeed on the most basic level is to put one pedal in front of the other.
 It’s ironic that when life was at its most difficult the solution was the easiest, simplest thing I could do.

 Even now, when I speak at businesses or schools and people ask, “How did you ride your bicycle around the world?”
 I tell them: You can do it, too.
 All it takes is one pedal push at a time, one revolution of the wheel at a time.
 You just need the dedication to keep making the pedals go around.